-Actuarial valuations of the plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
+Actuarial valuations of the ongoing plan involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-An experience report on the Systems was most recently issued for the period ending June 30, 2015.
+An experience report on the Systems was most recently issued for the period ending June 30, 2019.

-The June 30, 2020, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by the Systems' consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2019.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2020, using generally accepted actuarial principles.
+The June 30, 2021, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by the Systems' consulting actuary, Gabriel Roeder Smith & Company (GRS) and are based on an actuarial valuation performed as of July 1, 2020.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2021, using generally accepted actuarial principles.
+There was no legislation enacted during the 2021 legislative session that had a material change in the benefit provisions for any of the systems.
+In FY 2021 the Board adopted updated demographic assumptions.
+Also, the General Assembly permitted the investment return assumption at July 2021 to decrease from 7.25% to 7.00%, as provided by Section 9-16-335 in South Carolina State Code.

-The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2020.
+The following table provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2021.

-SCRS PORS Actuarial Cost Method • Entry age normal Entry age normal Investment Rate of Return 1 7.25% 7.25% Projected Salary Increases 1 3.0% to 12.5% (varies by service) 3.5% to 9.5% (varies by service) Benefit Adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually
+SCRS PORS Actuarial Cost Method Entry age normal Entry age normal Investment Rate of Return 1 7% 7% Projected Salary Increases 1 3.0% to 11.0% (varies by service)1 3.5% to 10.5% (varies by service)1 Benefit Adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually

-1 Includes inflation at 2.25%
+Includes inflation at 2.25%

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
-The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table (2016 PRSC), was developed using the Systems' mortality experience.
-These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016.
+The base mortality assumptions, the 2020 Public Retirees of South Carolina Mortality table (2020 PRSC), was developed using the Systems' mortality experience.
+These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2020.

-Assumptions used in the June 30, 2020, valuations for SCRS and PORS are as follows.
+Assumptions used in the determination of the June 30, 2021, TPL are as follows.

-Former Job Class Males Females Educators 2016 PRSC Males multiplied by 92% 2016 PRSC Females multiplied by 98% General Employees and Members of the General Assembly 2016 PRSC Males multiplied by 100% 2016 PRSC Females multiplied by 111% Public Safety and Firefighters 2016 PRSC Males multiplied by 125% 2016 PRSC Females multiplied by 111%
+Former Job Class Males Females Educators 2020 PRSC Males multiplied by 95% 2020 PRSC Females multiplied by 94% General Employees and Members of the General Assembly 2020 PRSC Males multiplied by 97% 2020 PRSC Females multiplied by 107% Public Safety and Firefighters 2020 PRSC Males multiplied by 127% 2020 PRSC Females multiplied by 107%